angular/angular/tools/manual_api_docs/blocks/let.md

 `@let` declarations are similar to [JavaScript's `let`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let) and their values can be any valid Angular expression.
 The expressions will be re-evaluated everytime the template is executed.

-Similarly to javascript variables, variables declared `@let`, can be used:
+Similarly to JavaScript variables, variables declared with `@let`, can be used:

 - After they have been declared
 - Within the bound of the same scope and nested scopes